What is a Phantom Stock?

 #1 – Appreciation Plans

-Companies use this particular plan when the employee doesn’t receive the current value of the stock.
+Companies use this particular plan of phantom stock scheme when the employee doesn’t receive the stock's current value.
 Instead, they receive the appreciated value of the stock.
-Companies are, therefore, able to negotiate with the employee for their working tenure in this particular plan.
+Therefore, companies can negotiate with the employee for their working tenure in this particular plan.

 #2 – Full Value Plans

-Full Value plans pay out the exact value of the share i.e., the exact worth.
+Full Value phantom stock agreement pay out the exact value of the share, i.e., the exact worth.
 Whereas an appreciation plan of phantom stock payout the difference between the initial shares and their current value.

 Consider the following Example:

-Alex was granted 700 shares on May 5, 2013, form the company where he works.
+Alex was granted 700 shares on May 5, 2013, from the company where he works.
 The value of the stock was $43.50 per share.
-Alex was asked to be with the company for 5 years.
+Alex was asked to be with the company for five years.
 After Alex completed his tenure with the company as the five years passed, the share value rose to $55.30 each.
-The amount that Alex holds now in full value phantom will be $33,180 as he is paid out the full amount.
+The amount that Alex holds now in full value phantom will be $33,180 as he is paid the full amount.

 Advantages

-- It is a motivational tool and fostered retention as well as there is no investment need for the employee’s side.
+- It is a motivational tool and fosters retention as well as there is no investment needed for the employee's side.

 - The ownership of shares for the employer is not diluted.

-- It is inexpensive to implement, administrate, and it is structured to meet any number of company needs.
+- It is inexpensive to implement and administer and is structured to meet any number of company needs.

 - If necessary, plans may contain a conversion feature that enables employees to receive actual shares of stock instead of cash.

-- Companies can control the equity participation of employees through dividends paid out to employees.
-Companies can have a “forfeits” agreement towards the stock allotted through the phantom stock plan to the employee if he/she depart early before the agreement.
+- Companies can control the equity participation of employees through dividends paid out to employees from phantom stock units.
+Companies can have a "forfeits" agreement towards the stock allotted through the phantom stock plan to the employee if they depart early before the agreement.

 Disadvantages